Uranium(III) chloride

 Uranium(III) chloride, UCl_{3}, is a water soluble salt of uranium.
 UCl_{3} is used mostly to reprocess spent nuclear fuel.
 Uranium(III) chloride is synthesized in various ways from uranium(IV) chloride; however, UCl_{3} is less stable than UCl_{4}.

 Preparation

-There are two ways to synthesize uranium(III) chloride.
+There are at least two ways to synthesize uranium(III) chloride.
 The following processes describe how to produce uranium(III) chloride.

 (1) In a mixture of NaCl-KCl at 670–710 °C, add uranium tetrachloride with uranium metal.